yersim/Pastobiome/SICs_analysis/README.txt

-Stool derived in vitro analysis from JM
+Stool derived in vitro communities analysis from JM master thesis.
+It includes the following R code files: